Taylor Family Kayaking at Silver Springs State Park Ocala National Forest Florida 2021 10

 The best kayak in Florida is typically from late October to early March.
 These months have relatively low rainfall levels and cooler temperatures without too much heat and humidity.
 The weather is usually calmer during this time, and you’re more likely to see migratory birds and other wildlife.
 Keep in mind that there may be more storms later in March and into April.

 Summer you will need to be wary of storms, and the possibility of getting hit by lightning, though rare, is very much possible.
 The Atlantic Hurricane Season starts on June 1 and lasts until November 30.
 The season peaks in August and early October as surface temperatures in the Atlantic hit their highest temperatures.
+Check out our guide to visiting the Florida Keys in summer for more info.

 Sunset Kayaking on Mosquito Lagoon at Merritt Island NWR Titusville Florida 2020 1